The rest of the week flew by quickly.

 “I wish I was!
 A hundred dollars is no big deal, well for me, but that necklace!
 I can’t believe he gave you that for free lucky damn girl that you are!” she then closed the distance and hugged Taryn.
 “Marry me.”

 “Knock it off, already would you?”
-Robert said before she finally let go while Rachael tried to supress her laughter.
+Robert said while trying not to laugh before she finally let go while Rachael tried to supress her laughter.

 It still made her feel dizzy.
 “How do I tell my parents this?”

 All three, but the one who guiding them to the village said in unison.
 “You don’t.”

 They continued after that, while Taryn was still left thinking about the necklace.
 “Try not to let it get to you Taryn,” Rachael said as they continued onwards up the mountain path.

 “It’s not like I’m not trying but, ten thousand?
 What would you do if you had that amount of money?”

 Rachael was quiet, Taryn could see the gears inside her friend’s head while thinking up the many possibilities that she would use that amount of money for.
 “Hard to say, it’s not a lot, but it’s not little ether.
 I guess for starters I’d buy that new manga program for our webcomic the second would be to pay off the remainder loan on the townhouse that my parents own.”

 “How come the loan to the townhouse is last?”